 New sustainable seafood recipes are always coming to Diversivore, so stay tuned.
 If you want to be the first to know about new updates, you can subscribe to the email list (your email will never be shared, and you won’t receive advertising or spam).

 And if you’re looking for more amazing seafood recipes, check out my friend Dana’s site Killing Thyme.
-As an eco-conscious pescetarian, Dana’s always creating amazing seafood dishes with sustainability (and flavour!) at the forefront.
+She’s always creating diverse, delicious, and amazing seafood dishes with sustainability (and flavour!) at the forefront.

 Disclaimer: I have not been compensated for any of the external (off-site) recommendations or links given in this article.
 I choose to recommend them based on personal experience and on my belief in their educational value.
 Happy cooking.